gis-rpd/pipelines/metagenomics/essential-genes/README.md

 Your reference fasta file must match the given SNPeff genomes.
-Your genome of choice also has to be in the list of supported locally available databases, i.e. it might have to be downloaded first.
+Your genome of choice also has to be in the list of supported locally available databases, i.e. it might have to be downloaded first (please contact us to do so)

+For admins: The command to use is `java -jar $SNPEFFDIR/snpEff.jar download -c $SNPEFFDIR/snpEff.config -v $SPECIES`